We knew it was a bad idea to isolate

 be the same height again as the cairn and made of solid iron.

-that out here?” she asked me “I thought that cairns were usually
+like that out here?” she asked me “I thought that cairns were

-who died either here or at sea near here.
-We can ask in town
+someone who died either here or at sea near here.
+We can ask

-if you like?”
-I turned towards her, noticing the goose pimples
+in town if you like?”
+I turned towards her, noticing the goose

-clothes on; we don’t want you to catch a chill.
-Anyway, by the
+some clothes on; we don’t want you to catch a chill.
+Anyway,

-time we get going and get to the town the shop will be open.”
+by the time we get going and get to the town the shop will

-it was ten o’clock—there had just been too many things to see
+shop it was ten o’clock—there had just been too many things

 The shop held only basic foods—eggs,